Enable Smart Wi-Fi on your T3200M Advanced Wi-Fi modem

 In order to upgrade to Smart Wi-Fi, you must first confirm that you have an Advanced Wi-Fi modem.
 If the sticker on your modem says "TELUS Wi-Fi Modem - T3200M," then you are ready to enable Smart Wi-Fi!

-If you are unable to reset your Advanced Wi-Fi modem or wish to maintain the custom settings please use the Modem User interfaced detailed below:
+If you are unable to reset your Advanced Wi-Fi modem or wish to maintain the custom settings please use the following Modem User interface instructions:

 Modem User Interface Method

-- In the menu on the left side of the screen, click SmartSteering
+In the menu on the left side of the screen, click